Rpetz13/fetch-api-nextJs/README.md

 ## Tools
 <div><strong>Some of tools that I use in this case, They are : </strong></div>

-- <a href='https://nextjs.org/'>Next JS</a>
+- <a href='https://nextjs.org/'>Next JS :</a>
 	A framework for React JS
-- Bootstrap
+- Bootstrap :
 	For styling I using Bootstraps
-- Javascript
+- Javascript :
 	Programming Language
-- JSON Placeholder
+- JSON Placeholder :
 	Fake API for testing and prototyping

 ## Quick start